-Most students with IEPs will graduate via one of the five pathways; however a student with a disability who satisfactorily completes a special education program developed by an individualized education program team under the Individuals with Disabilities Education Act and 22 Pa.
+Most students with IEPs will graduate via one of the five pathways; however, students with disabilities who satisfactorily complete a special education program (per the Individuals with Disabilities Education Act and 22 Pa.
 Code Ch.
-14 (relating to special education services and programs) that does not otherwise meet statewide graduation requirements is to be issued a regular high school diploma by the student's LEA.
-A student who graduates in this manner is not considered as having graduated via a Graduation Pathway under Section 121 of the Pennsylvania Public School Code, nor is the student included in the waiver count.
+14) which, by design, does not meet statewide graduation requirements are issued regular high school diplomas by the LEA.
+Students who graduate in this manner are not considered as having graduated via a chief school administrator waiver.